spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 ## Singleton Actors

-“Singleton Actors” is a new term that describes Actors which contain global state and logic.
+`Singleton Actors` is a new term that describes Actors which contain global state and logic.
 Only one of these Actors exists in a game world.
 The SpatialOS Unreal GDK supports both client accessible and server only singletons (respectively known as public and private singletons).
 For more information see the documentation on [Singleton Actors]({{urlRoot}}/content/singleton-actors).

 ## Networking switch